 Johannes Hahn has been a member of the European Commission since 10 February 2010.
-He was appointed European Commissioner for Regional Policy in the second Barroso Commission, a policy field to which a major part of the Union budget is allocated.
+In 2014 he was appointed European Commissioner for European Neighbourhood Policy and Enlargement Negotiations in the Juncker Commission, which took office on 1 November 2014.

 The European Court of Auditors (ECA) audits the budget of the Union and is composed of one member from each EU member state.
 The members have full independence and perform their duties to the general benefit of the Union.

 On 1 March 2014, Oskar Herics was appointed Austrian member of the European Court of Auditors in Chamber I "Preservation and management of natural resources".

 The Court of Justice of the European Union (European Court of Justice) is the supreme court of the European Union.
 Besides the European Court of Justice, there is also the General Court (the former Court of First Instance).
 Each member state appoints at least one judge to each instance, with the judges of the European Court of Justice being assisted by nine advocates general.
 The judges and advocates general are appointed by common accord of the governments of the member states and hold office for a term of six years.
 Every three years, some judges of the two instances are replaced.